Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Proud to support Erb’s Palsy Awareness Week – Adam’s story

-Unfortunately, he continued to have ongoing problems with his abnormal shoulder joint and at the age of 14 years upon the advice of specialist surgeons he underwent complex surgery to his shoulder, which included lengthening his clavicle.
+Unfortunately, he continued to have ongoing problems with his abnormal shoulder joint, and at the age of 14 years upon the advice of specialist surgeons, he underwent complex surgery on his shoulder, which included lengthening his clavicle.
 Although the operation was timed to take place during the school summer holidays to minimise disruption, unfortunately, the operation was not the success that had been hoped and the effects of the surgery were far-reaching.

 Adam returned to school in September with an external fixator device in situ across his shoulder.
 The device was cumbersome and restrictive.
-It affected his sleep, schooling and ability to engage in social and daily activities.
-He developed an infection which took several months to heal and left scarring.
-Adam experienced extreme pain and discomfort and had had to be admitted to hospital and was prescribed morphine.
+It affected his sleep, schooling, and ability to engage in social and daily activities.
+He developed an infection that took several months to heal and left scarring.
+Adam experienced extreme pain and discomfort and had to be admitted to hospital and was prescribed morphine.

-Pain continued to be a persistent feature for Adam in his back, his neck and shoulder due to developmental abnormalities which placed strain upon the shoulder muscles and ligaments.
+The pain continued to be a persistent feature for Adam in his back, neck, and shoulder due to developmental abnormalities which placed a strain upon the shoulder muscles and ligaments.
 He also had neuropathic pain as a direct result of his original injury.

 Adam’s education was hugely disrupted due to the time lost through absenteeism caused by pain.
-Also sleep disturbance through pain, and the effect of pain and medication on his concentration and ability to focus also had a significant impact.
+Also, sleep disturbance through pain and the effect of pain and medication on his concentration and ability to focus had a significant impact.
 He fell behind in his GCSE studies and found it impossible to catch up.
 He became demotivated and demoralised.
-Adam was prescribed strong pain killers but turned to the use of illegal substances and legal highs.
-This led to Adam developing a sense of reliance upon recreational drug use in order to enjoy any daily activities and cope with his disability and pain.
+Adam was prescribed strong painkillers but turned to the use of illegal substances and legal highs.
+This led to Adam developing a sense of reliance upon recreational drug use to enjoy any daily activities and cope with his disability and pain.

 If you require any advice regarding a matter similar to this, then please do not hesitate to get in touch with our experienced team of medical negligence solicitors.